causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask138_Spring2025_Real_time_Bitcoin_News_Summarization_and_Trend_Prediction_with_HuggingFace/README.md

 To train a model that can forecast Bitcoin price trends, we shifted the price column by one day to create a "target" — the value we want the model to predict.
 This approach assumes that today’s news affects tomorrow’s price.

+# Explanation of Utility Files
+1. bitcoin_utils.py

+    Your main utility module that encapsulates all reusable logic for:
+    Fetching, summarizing, and analyzing news articles
+    Preprocessing text data for modeling
+    Structuring sentiment and summary information

+Key Functions:
+    fetch_article_for_day(...): Gets a single Bitcoin-related article for a specific date via NewsAPI summarize_article(text): Uses HuggingFace’s facebook/bart-large-cnn to summarize articles analyze_sentiment(text): Classifies sentiment using HuggingFace’s sentiment pipeline get_100_summarized_articles(api_key): Main function that combines all steps to collect, summarize, and label 100 articles from the past 30 days

+     Purpose: Keeps  logic modular and notebooks clean by moving processing out of the notebook and into functions.

+2. streamlit_app.py

+     A lightweight Python script that launches your Streamlit dashboard.

+🔧 Key Elements:

+    Loads the CSV and model using pandas and joblib/pickle Displays the dataset using st.dataframe() or st.table() Uses matplotlib and seaborn to show:
+        Daily sentiment trend chart
+        Actual vs Predicted Bitcoin price chart
+     Purpose: Deploy a user-facing app that allows dynamic interaction with your NLP and forecasting pipeline.

+3. .env
+     A hidden environment file (never committed!) that stores sensitive keys like:
+    NEWSAPI_KEY=your_actual_newsapi_key_here
+    Purpose: Keeps secrets like API keys separate from code, making your project safe to share and deploy.

 ## Example Outputs